Can you Freeze Mashed Potatoes?

 cream (with the masher).
 Preferably, you want to use butter and not

 An interesting property of butter is that it can keep potatoes from turning very gritty and falling apart.
-The cream is an extra help to further improve smoothness and flavor.
+The cream is an extra help to improve smoothness and flavor.
 Although it may not seem like much, it will expand when mixed with the butter and heavy cream.

 How much butter and heavy cream should you use?